francisfuzz/gh-copilot-presentation/hubber-orientation/slides.md

 # What is GitHub Copilot?
 (3/3)

 ### You can use GitHub Copilot on GitHub dotcom.
-### talk to your repos, create docs, draft PRs, inquire about issues and more.
+### Talk to your repos, create docs, draft PRs, inquire about issues and more.

 <br>